U.S. History

 The 1969 Stonewall Inn Riots sparked the beginning of the gay rights movement in America.
 Learn how.

-In 1959, Cooper Do-nuts set the stage for the trans rights movement.
+You might not expect a Donut Shop to spark a revolution, but in 1959, Cooper’s Do-nuts sets the stage for the trans rights movement.

 Don't Ask Don't Tell.
 This controversial policy was repealed to allow LGBTQ people to openly serve in the US military.
 But well before this historic moment, one soldier fought for his right to serve.